apache/spark/docs/sql-programming-guide.md

 <div data-lang="r"  markdown="1">

 {% highlight r %}
-# spark from the previous example is used in this example.

-schemaPeople # The DataFrame from the previous example.
+schemaPeople # The SparkDataFrame from the previous example.

-# DataFrames can be saved as Parquet files, maintaining the schema information.
+# SparkDataFrame can be saved as Parquet files, maintaining the schema information.
 write.parquet(schemaPeople, "people.parquet")

 # Read in the Parquet file created above.
 Parquet files are self-describing so the schema is preserved.